copasi/basico/paper.md

 ```

 Of course the wrappers for the REST API to JWS Online or the BioModels Database can also be readily used by other Python packages to
 obtain the SBML models.
-This is doen for example by SBMLtoODEjax [@sbmltoodejax]
+This is done for example by SBMLtoODEjax [@sbmltoodejax]

 Once a model is loaded all of `COPASI`'s analysis methods can be used.
 Running simulations are a core feature of COPASI, so we started
 We started `BASICO` with implementing time course simulations and steady state analysis.